uw-unsat/jitterbug/README.md

 the Linux BPF JITs that builds on our verification framework [Serval].

+We used this tool to help develop the RV32 BPF JIT
+(in `arch/riscv/net/bpf_jit_comp32.c`).

-We used this tool to find the bugs in the RV64 BPF JIT ([1e692f09e091]), and also to review the patches that add support for far jumps and branching:
+We also used this tool to find the bugs in the RV64 BPF JIT ([1e692f09e091]), and also to review the patches that add support for far jumps and branching: